Theme: The Importance of Engaging Local Communities and Stakeholders to Increase Successful Adoption of New Technologies

 The annual conference serves as a forum for communications among extension forestry professionals worldwide.

-Sun 9th Sept – evening, Welcome function & reception
+Sun 9th Sept Welcome function & reception (late afternoon – early evening)

-Tue 11th Sept – Day 2 Presentations, Deans’ Bush visit and conference.
-Dinner at Riccarton House
+Tue 11th Sept – Day 2 Presentations, Deans’ Bush visit, Conference dinner at Riccarton House

 Wed 12th Sept – Day 3 Field trip

-Thu 13th Sept – Day 4 presentations, Panel & Discussion sessions
+Thu 13th Sept – Day 4 Presentations and UAV workshop

-Fri 14th- Sun 16th – Optional post-conference field trip: Organised bus tour from Christchurch to Queenstown.**
+Fri 14th – Sun 16th Sept Optional post-conference field trip: Organized bus tour from Christchurch to Queenstown to visit and discuss various current forest related activities and topics in New Zealand.

 REGISTER ONLINE – registrations due by 1 August 2018